ubc-library-rc/intro-metadata/content/04-in-practice.md

 </table>

 Generally, you should be able to find a metadata schema that suits your research.
 Discuss with colleagues in your research area or those who are doing similar work; they may be able to guide you to preferred standards (and share any lessons learned).
 Keep the user’s perspective in mind - it should make sense for your intended users.

+## More on metadata schemas and standards

+As we’ve seen with some examples, metadata schemas can be relatively simple or more complex with hierarchies and repeatable elements.
+This standardized metadata is typically stored in file formats like xml, json, csv.
+There are also software tools that can be used to create metadata that adheres to a given schema/standard, or express it in a given file format.

+Many databases and platforms allow for metadata export in other schemas and formats, which facilitates interoperability and sharing.
+So standardization is very important to permit this compatibility.
+* Crosswalking is the process of translating elements from one metadata schema to another.
+This facilitates and allows interoperability and harvesting across multiple platforms and systems, increasing research discovery and use.
+For example, crosswalking metadata facilitates record harvest from Canadian repositories to Canada’s [Federated Research Data Repository (FRDR)](https://www.frdr-dfdr.ca).

 ## Repository deposit
 If you’re planning to deposit your research to a UBC Library repository, it’s highly recommended you connect with the unit at the beginning of your project, so we can provide guidance in schemas, standards, and preparation of your research for submission.